gibbok/typescript-book/README.md

 ### using declaration and Explicit Resource Management

-A `using` declaration is a block-scoped, immutable binding, similar to 'const', used for managing disposable resources.
-When initialized with a value, the Symbol.dispose method of that value is recorded and subsequently executed upon exiting the enclosing block scope.
+A `using` declaration is a block-scoped, immutable binding, similar to `const`, used for managing disposable resources.
+When initialized with a value, the `Symbol.dispose` method of that value is recorded and subsequently executed upon exiting the enclosing block scope.

 This is based on ECMAScript's Resource Management feature, which is useful for performing essential cleanup tasks after object creation, such as closing connections, deleting files, and releasing memory.